tridentsx/oas2kcl/README.md

 # oas2kcl

-A command-line tool to generate [KCL](https://kcl-lang.io/) schemas from OpenAPI specifications (supports OpenAPI 2.0/Swagger, 3.0, and soon 3.1).
+A command-line tool to generate [KCL](https://kcl-lang.io/) schemas from OpenAPI specifications (supports OpenAPI 2.0/Swagger, 3.0, and soon 3.1, it also supports json schema of different versions its all experimental for now).

 ## Overview